MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/pre_processing.rst.txt

 Due to this organization, to retrieve a 3D time-series for a single Z-plane, you must collect individual time-series from each file.

-:ref:`combinePlanes` will do this for you given the path to the h5file and the index of which plane you wish to aquire.
+:func:`combinePlanes` will do this for you given the path to the h5file and the index of which plane you wish to aquire.

 .. code-block:: MATLAB

     z_time_series = combinePlanes(h5path, 3);
     figure; imagesc(z_time_series(:,:,2)); axis image;

 Example Usage
 ****************************************************************